How We Runtastics Keep Ourselves Fit at Work

 #1 Eat healthy and get off your butt

 Eating healthy at work is only part of the story.
 You have to get off your butt, too.
 We try not to stay at our desks the whole day, take the term “daily stand-up” literally and make use of our numerous work spaces (standing desk, treadmill desk, colorful couches, etc.).
-Every step counts and our Orbits help us keep track of our daily step goals.
+Every step counts and our Steps app helps us keep track of our daily step goals.

 #2 Get moving

 We try to integrate fitness in our daily lives (we’ve already told you about our Running Jour-Fixes, #Runches and LunchPumps©).
 But that’s not all we do – first, because not everybody likes running or going to the gym and second, because sometimes you just need a change. 🙂 Every Wednesday, our Yoga teacher comes to the office and helps us find our balance.
 Feeling stretched and having a clear mind, it’s time for Push-up Thursday (at least for some of us).
 It’s not uncommon in our office that people stop their work to do some push-ups and continue on as if nothing has happened.